sbehe/ebpf_block_profiler/README.md

 - **Latency Measurement and Aggregation**
   - Each I/O operation's completion latency is calculated.
   - Latencies are bucketed using log2 scale into a histogram for efficient aggregation.
-  - Histogram shows the distribution of I/O completion times, helping to identify performance bottlenecks or tail latencies.
+  - Histogram is displayed live, refreshing every 5 second for real-time visibility.
+  - Upon program exit, the histogram is exported to a CSV file (`histogram.csv`) for offline analysis.

 - **Debugging**:
   - `bpf_printk()` is used internally for kernel-side debugging.